Princeton-CDH/startwords/content/issues/4/sonorous-medieval/index.md

 </blockquote>
 {{</wrap>}}

-Fortunately, previous scholarship has grappled with many of these issues, and historical secondary sources offer an intriguing source of semi-structured data in the form of commentaries, dictionaries, and other scholarly work.[^add] The *Qieyun* 切韻, a rhyme dictionary compiled in 601 CE, is an important example: it records normative reading practices that represent a compromise between then-current Northern and Southern styles of pronouncing of glyphs in the classical texts from early China.
+Fortunately, previous scholarship has grappled with many of these issues, and historical secondary sources offer an intriguing source of semi-structured data in the form of commentaries, dictionaries, and other scholarly work.
+The *Qieyun* 切韻, a rhyme dictionary compiled in 601 CE, is an important example: it records normative reading practices that represent a compromise between then-current Northern and Southern styles of pronouncing of glyphs in the classical texts from early China.
 Modern reconstructions of Old Chinese phonology draw heavily on the *Qieyun* and its later redactions, as these texts provide a formal structure and closed system of phonological distinctions for the underlying Middle Chinese.

-[^add]: David Schaberg, "Speaking of Documents: *Shu* Citations in Warring States Texts," in *Origins of Chinese Political Philosophy*, ed.
-Martin Kern and Dirk Meyer (Leiden: Brill, 2017), 320--359.
-Paul Zumthor, *Toward a Medieval Poetics* (Minneapolis: University of Minnesota Press, 1992).

 {{< pullquote right `The often quite complex puns, rhymes, and wordplays of ancient texts remain hidden below their surface forms.` >}}